MattRead/mattread.github.io/_posts/2008-09-29-javascript-prototype-behaviour-in-php.md

 ---
 layout:     post
 title:      Javascript Prototype Behaviour in PHP
 date:       Sep 9, 2010
+category:   note
 ---

 One of the "neat" things in Javascript is you are able to dynamically add or change methods of a